 Transit We work closely with local transit providers to serve the greatest benefit overall with both of our systems.
+The Transit Transportation Investment Fund provides on-going state funding of quality transit projects.
+In 2022, the legislature gave UDOT the responsibility to oversee and supervise Utah Transit Authority capital transit projects which utilize state funding, such as Bus Rapid Transit, FrontRunner and light rail.

-In 2018, the legislature created the Transit Transportation Investment Fund, which provides state funding of quality transit projects when local governments contribute a required match of funds.
-Active Transportation The state has designated funding specifically for solutions such as pathways and bike lanes, and now has a prioritization process for selecting the projects that will provide Utahns with the greatest return on investment.
+Walking and Biking The state has designated funding specifically for solutions such as pathways and bike lanes, and now has a prioritization process for selecting the projects that will provide Utahns with the greatest return on investment.
 We aim for a system of pathways that provides the ability to commute, access public transit, and of course-enjoy for recreation.

 You may be surprised to learn that UDOT is also responsible for other elements of travel including commercial motor carriers, aeronautics, and even a ferry in Southern Utah.

+STRATEGIC DIRECTION

-STRATEGIC DIRECTION UDOT is committed to transparency.
+UDOT is committed to transparency.
 That's why, more than two decades ago, we were one of the first departments of transportation in the country to put together a strategic direction to report to Utah taxpayers how we're investing resources allocated by the state legislature.

 Our strategic direction document is held up as the standard for other states.

 This live, data- and performance-driven strategic direction is continually updated to reflect what we are doing-day by day and moment by moment-to deliver on our mission.

 Our strategic direction document is built upon the foundation of our three Strategic Goals that guide and direct everything we do: